Bargains For Old-School Book Lovers

 I found an autographed like new copy of Second Banana, by Demond Wilson on eBay, for $20.00 A brand new autographed copy of the saga of his time on the NBC hit Sanford and Son was $75.00.
-Baby boomers who don't like to utilize modern technology may want to rethink your decision.
+Just before Christmas?
+I found a hardback copy of a book about folklore myths and legends at a Goodwill outlet stores for &.50.
+I checked on line and the book was selling for $49,99 on Ebay, Baby boomers who don't like to utilize modern technology may want to rethink your decision.
 It will be well worth your while to make use of the wonders of the Internet.
 Those bargains can be delivered right to your front door and Amazon even delivers on Sunday.

 Thrift stores, book stores, antique shops, yard sales, and freebies